qzhang503/proteoQ/README.md

 PSMs are reported at the basis of per TMT experiment per series of LC/MS data acquisition.
-The names of the result files are `TMTset1_LCMSinj1_PSM_N.txt`, `TMTset2_LCMSinj1_PSM_N.txt` et al. with the indeces of TMT experiment and LC/MS injection index being indicated in the names.
+The names of the result files are `TMTset1_LCMSinj1_PSM_N.txt`, `TMTset2_LCMSinj1_PSM_N.txt` et al. with the indexes of TMT experiment and LC/MS injection index being indicated in the names.
 The column keys are described in [`Matrix Science`](http://www.matrixscience.com/help/csv_headers.html) with the following additions or modifications: